web2py/py4web/docs/chapter-04.rst

 The Dashboard
 =============

-The Dashboard is the standard web based IDE; you will surely use it extensively to manage the applications and check your databases.
-Looking at its interface is a good way to start exploring py4web and its components.
+The Dashboard is the bundled, web-based IDE for py4web.
+You will use it extensively to manage applications and inspect databases.
+Browsing its interface is also a good way to get a feel for py4web and its components.

-The main Web page
+The main web page
 -----------------

-When you run the standard py4web program, it starts a web server with a main web page listening on http://127.0.0.1:8000 (which means that it is listening on the TCP port 8000 on your local PC, using the HTTP protocol).
+When you start py4web, it launches a web server that listens on http://127.0.0.1:8000 — that is, TCP port 8000 on your local machine, over plain HTTP.

-You can connect to this main page only from your local PC, using a web browser like Firefox or Google Chrome:
+By default this address is reachable only from the local machine.
+Open it in a browser like Firefox or Google Chrome:

 ..
 FIXME: why do this image fit into the pdf page while the others do not?